Last Updated on June 11, 2022 by Marc Grill

 I love this grill because it provides 228 square inches of cooking space, but it folds to a height of 1 inch for storage and transportation.
 This grill is suitable for camping and tailgating.
 The main drawback of this grill is that due to its simple structure, it cannot be ventilated to extend the life of the fire.

 Not a good grill for slow cooking or grilling large meats.
-It’s very light and a plus, but overall this isn’t a particularly sturdy grill.
+It’s very light and a plus, but this isn’t a particularly sturdy grill overall.
 Keep in mind when deciding what to cook.

 4. Char-Griller Table Top Charcoal Grill and Side Fire Box

 This is another small grill, but one that offers a few features that make it special.
 Built to last, with cast iron worktops and 250 square inches of cooking space.
-It can also be used as a smoker thanks to the offset firebox.
+Thanks to the offset firebox, it can also be used as a smoker.
 There are a few things that are better about this grill.
 The first is that the paint is not durable.

 If the grill is over 500 degrees, the paint turns to carbon.
 The second can be used as a grill or smoker, not both.
-If you switch to a smoker, you cannot switch back to the grill.
+You cannot switch back to the grill if you switch to a smoker.
 When used as a smoker, it’s easy to fix with some HVAC tape, but you’ll notice the firebox leaks a bit.

 5. Blackstone 3-in-1 Kabob Charcoal Grill, BBQ, Smoker